jozefg/blog/posts/2014-04-25-you-could-have.markdown

 ---

-In Haskell right now there seem to be two main approaches to data-generic approaches.
+In Haskell right now there seem to be two main approaches to data-generic programming.
 There's the whole `Typeable`/`Data` approaches which is a bit magic.
 Lately however, there's been a new kid on the block, GHC.Generics.

 In this post we'll step through the intuition for the library and (hopefully)